You have been sent a link to your personal Tracker document, which contains your weekly assignments and expectations.

 - Contact your 3 congressional offices each week in support of poverty-reduction programs and legislation.
 This is data that we track, and will know if you are simply crossing it off the tracker, or if you are actually doing it.

-- Weekly tracker completed.
+- Weekly tasks completed.
 (Due Friday at 11PM PDT of each week)

 – Read and watch these thoroughly.
 They contain everything you need to create great posts and wow your editors.
 With telecommuting roles, we can’t train you in person, so it’s important to read the directions closely.
 The Writers’ Guide Book and training videos are your key to success here!
 Email your completed articles to: [email protected].

 Weeks 1 & 2: You will start out by covering one SEO topic on the tab “Practice Articles” of News Team & Assignment Desk document.
 Pick your topic and add your name in the author column.

-When you are ready to submit your article, embed your completed article into individual emails, and send them to [email protected].
+When you are ready to submit your article, embed your completed article into individual emails.
 Be sure to include the title, key term and sources in your email.
-Do not send articles as Word documents.

 NOTE: Thick skin is required.
 Since the beginning of the written word, Writers have been annoyed with Editors… And likewise, Editors get annoyed when they see the same mistakes over and over (mistakes that could have been avoided by reading the Writers’ Guide Book in more detail).
 By nature of the editing process, your articles are going to be corrected more often than they will be praised.
 To be sure, you won’t agree with every edit… Sometimes they even miss-edit and add mistakes… So annoying.
 We get it.
 In many newsrooms, the nature of the roles can create lots of friction.
 We are a drama-free newsroom.
 If you see an error in one of your published articles, please notify [email protected]